ktekinay/Kaju/README.md

 **How do I contribute?**

-For the appropriate branch to your GitHub account.
-Use "develop" for general fixes and additions and "translations" to add a language translation.
+Fork the project to your GitHub account.
+Use the "develop" branch for general fixes and additions and "translations" to add a language translation.
 Make your changes, then submit a pull request.
 We'll look it over and merge what's appropriate or provide feedback.

 **I want to submit a translation.
 What should be translated?**